How do I know if you're the right person for me?

 Where do we meet?
 Do I need to be local to the Bay Area?

 I've worked with people all over the world, and I'm happy to work with you wherever you are.
-If you're not in the Bay Area, we can meet over phone, Skype, FaceTime, or Google Hangouts.
-If you're local to the Bay Area, my offices are located in North Berkeley, the Pill Hill area of Oakland, and near the Financial District in San Francisco, and we can meet there or also in any of the afore mentioned ways if that feels more comfortable.
+If you're not in the Bay Area, we can meet over phone, Zoom, Skype, What’s App, or Google Hangouts.
+If you're local to the Bay Area, my offices are located in North Berkeley and the Pill Hill area of Oakland, and we can meet there or also in any of the afore mentioned ways if that feels more comfortable.

 Two reasons.
 First of all, and most importantly, I think that coaching and therapy have historically been a luxury item.
 I have no issue with wealth, but I feel like I have a lot to offer and I want to be able to serve all people regardless of economic status.

 Second, I personally don't care for the direction that personal growth is going these days.
 It's a lot of very green practitioners saying "Pay me a gagillion dollars and I'll completely change your life in 6 months!!!"
 I have no doubt that you can have dramatic shifts in your life in six months, and if you work with me I intend on creating those shifts even sooner, but I feel this process of growing and learning is life long and I see a lot of over promising and under delivering.
 The value of this work is so subjective that I feel it's better to allow the clients to determine the value to them.

 My suggested rate is $150 per 50-minute session.
 I tell clients to pay the intersection of what feels like they are honoring the work but doesn't add financial stress to their lives.

 I accept Paypal to firstname.lastname@example.org, Venmo to @Aaron-Steinberg-6, or Square Cash to $AaronFSteinberg.
 I also accept cash, check, or credit cards, but we'd deal with the logistics of that specifically when we meet.